Introduction to Different Types of Inverters

 A) 180-degree mode

-In this mode of operation, conduction time for thyristor is 180 degree.
-At any time of period, three thyristors (one thyristor from each phase) are in conduction mode.
-The shape of phase voltage is three stepped waveforms and shape of line voltage is a quasi-square wave as shown in the figure.
+In this mode of operation, the conduction time for the thyristor is 180 degrees.
+At any time of the period, three thyristors (one thyristor from each phase) are in conduction mode.
+The shape of the phase voltage is three stepped waveforms, and the shape of the line voltage is a quasi-square wave, as shown in the figure.

 Vab = Va0 – Vb0